Drug Possession HS 11350 & HS 11377

 The penalties for possession with the intent to distribute are typically much harsher than those for simple possession.
 If you feel you’ve been unfairly charged with the former, talk to your lawyer about strategies for reducing your charges.

-The Law Office of Cherish Om: Experienced Criminal Defense Attorneys in CA
+The Law Office of Cherish Om: Experienced Criminal Defense Attorneys in Watsonville, CA

 California law can be challenging to understand, which is why you need a good criminal defense lawyer in your corner.
 Selecting an attorney who is privy to the penal code of Los Angeles makes it much more likely you receive the legal defense you deserve.
 You want a lawyer who you trust with an attorney-client relationship and one who understands how to work with your misdemeanor or felony offense.